The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train |

 2. Paris to Zurich by TGV-Lyria

 All TGV-Lyria trains are now 320km/h (199 mph) double-deck TGV Duplex like the one shown below.
 TGV-Lyria trains have 3 classes: Standard class (2nd), standard premiere (1st class) and business premiere (1st class with hot meal & drinks included in the fare).
 There's a cafe-bar car selling drinks & snacks.
-There are power points for mobiles & laptops at all seats in all classes.
+There are power outlets at all seats and free WiFi.
 Lyria is a consortium of the French and Swiss national railways.
 More about TGV-Lyria.
 Paris Gare de Lyon station guide.
 Zurich HB station guide.

 3. Zurich to Ljubljana by Croatian sleeper train